 Are you struggling to know who your ideal customer is and how to reach them?
 Does it feel like a guessing game that only leaves you frustrated and still unsure?
-If you are confused about how to reach your ideal customer, here are a few tips and tricks to help you get engagement that matters on your social media business pages (mainly focusing on Facebook and Instagram).
+If you are confused about how to reach your ideal customer, here are a few tips to help you get engagement that matters on your social media business pages (mainly focusing on Facebook and Instagram).
 These are simple steps, but you have to be willing to break your old ways of thinking and be open to taking new steps.

 #1: Post more live and regular videos, in combination with pictures, texts and links.

 Starting off with Facebook, let’s talk about the algorithm.
 You may have heard this phrase and wonder it’s meaning.
 Maybe you know what it means, but don’t fully understand how it operates.
 The dictionary definition for algorithm is a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
 Don’t let the technical terms scare you off; it’s actually straightforward once you understand it.

 Through the algorithm, the creators of Facebook have found that users prefer live videos, followed by regular videos, pictures, texts and links.
 You instantly become the highest priority when you post a live video.
 People will almost always view a video over looking at a picture, clicking a link or reading text.
 All five resources are essential, but focus more on posting live videos that engage your customers.

 You can read more details about the Facebook algorithm here: Cracking the Facebook Algorithm Code

 #2: Ask your customers to engage: Use a Call-to-Action.